viamrobotics/viam_flutter_provisioning_widget/README.md

 You can either use `ProvisioningFlowFactory` to generate a provisioning flow, or use the classes from the above packages directly.

-Reading the individual package `README`s is required to get started and ensure your project is setup correctly for the flows you want to support.
+Reading the `README` for each above package is required to ensure your project is setup correctly for the flows you want to support.

 ## Installation